Kitura/Swift-Kuery/README.md

 ```

 ## Query Examples
-Let's see more examples of how to build and execute SQL queries using Swift-Kuery.
+In the following section, we will provide an example SQL query and show you how to build and execute the same query in Swift using Swift-Kuery.

 #### Classes used in the examples:
+These examples we will use the following two tables:

 ```swift
 class T1 {